 - Extend Llewellyn St (currently a "stub" street) into the Murphy site - Create a through connection from Meek St to C St on the north end of the area (adjacent to the Murphy site). - Create access point to McFarland site at 37th Ave and Jefferson St. - Create access point to McFarland site at Monroe St near the midpoint of the site's north edge. - Enhance pedestrian connections and improve bike trails and facilities to increase safe and convenient multimodal access throughout the district.
-Specific improvements include: - Designate and improve Primary Bicycle Routes along Harrison St, Railroad Ave, Oak St, 37th Ave and 32nd Ave - Create a pedestrian connection through the Murphy site from 31st Ave to Meek St - Create a pedestrian connection through the McFarland site from Railroad Ave to Oak St. - Implement features to enhance pedestrian and cyclist safety - Add enhanced crossings at key intersections - Create pedestrian connections between Oak St, the new Neighborhood Mixed Use area, and Milwaukie Marketplace. - Add marked pedestrian crosswalk and phasing to the west leg of the intersection at Harrison St and Monroe St
+Specific improvements include: - Designate and improve Primary Bicycle Routes along Harrison St, Railroad Ave, Oak St, 37th Ave, 29th Ave, and the Murphy site. - Create a bicycle and pedestrian connection through the Murphy site from 31st Ave to Meek St. - Create a bicycle and pedestrian connection through the McFarland site from Railroad Ave to Oak St. - Implement features to enhance pedestrian and cyclist safety. - Add enhanced crossings at key intersections. - Create pedestrian connections between Oak St, Myrtle and Penzance Sts, and Milwaukie Marketplace. - Add marked pedestrian crosswalk and phasing to the west leg of the intersection at Harrison St and 32nd Ave.

-Explore Multimodal Mixed Use Area (MMA) designation for Central Milwaukie.
+designation for Central Milwaukie.
 An MMA designation allows greater flexibility for new development by lifting a requirement of the state Transportation Planning Rules (TPR) to apply automobile congestion standards to the review of certain land use changes.
 An MMA designation in Central Milwaukie would mean that changes to City land use plans would not need to be evaluated using congestion performance standards.
-In short, added congestion in Central Milwaukie from new development would not be an impediment to that development.
+Given the MMA designation, added congestion in Central Milwaukie from new development would not be an impediment to that development.